PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 ## Level generator

-The PM Dungeon has its own procedural level generator.
+The PM Dungeon provides its own procedural level generator.
 This is not enabled by default, because in some circumstances the calculation of levels can take a lot of time on your machine.
 To use the procedural level generator, delete the line `levelAPI.setGenerator(new LevelLoader());` in `MyGame#setup()`.

 ## Final words